 Before Results Day, no matter how confident you and your child are about their grades, explore alternative options.
 Check out courses that your child is interested in with a range of entry requirements.

 The decision may be available on UCAS Track before your child has received their results, and will indicate that their results are not as expected or that they have not met their offers.
-Use this time to take in the situation and ready yourself and your son or daughter for the emotional day ahead.
+Use this time to take in the situation and ready yourself and your son or daughter for the emotional, busy day ahead.

 The Clearing process